 - Shopping Addiction – Oniomania is the official term for a compulsive shopping habit.
 Shopping without need to the point of spending all of one’s money is an impulse control disorder.
 If an individual is spending above their means, buying things that are not needed or hiding purchases that they made from friends and family members, their shopping habits may have become a problem.
 A typical habit that can be found with shopping addicts is lying.
 They will purchase items they don’t need as a means of filling a void in their life and then suffer from extreme guilt afterwards.

-If you think that you or someone you love might suffer from one of the above addictions or disorders, it is important to get help right away.
-Being an addict is not something to be ashamed of or to hide from those who love you; there are millions of people all throughout the world who suffer from similar compulsions and diseases.
+If you think that you or someone you love might suffer from any of the above addictions, disorders, or destructive behaviors, it is important to seek professional help right away.
+Having an addiction is not something to be ashamed of or to hide from those who love you; there are millions of people all throughout the world who suffer from similar compulsions and diseases.
 The important thing for you or your loved one to do is to honestly evaluate personal behaviors in order to identify whether or not you or they need help.
 You do not have to fight addiction or even a compulsive disorder by yourself.
 There is hope and there is help from loving and caring professionals.

 Are you looking for an addiction treatment center for you or a loved one?
 Call our addiction advisors for the guidance you’re looking for: 1-800-259-1361.